Optogenetics: Awards

-The powerful impact of optogenetic technology on brain research has been recognized by numerous awards to key players in the field.

-In 2010, Georg Nagel, Peter Hegemann and Ernst Bamberg were awarded the Wiley Prize in Biomedical Sciences and they were also among those awarded the Karl Heinz Beckurts Prize in 2010.
-In the same year, Karl Deisseroth was awarded the inaugural HFSP Nakasone Award for "his pioneering work on the development of optogenetic methods for studying the function of neuronal networks underlying behavior".
+In 2010, optogenetics was chosen as the "Method of the Year" across all fields of science and engineering by the interdisciplinary research journal Nature Methods and was highlighted in the academic research journal Science on "Breakthroughs of the Decade".
+In the same year, Georg Nagel, Peter Hegemann and Ernst Bamberg were awarded the Wiley Prize in Biomedical Sciences and were among those awarded the Karl Heinz Beckurts Prize.
+Additionally, Karl Deisseroth was awarded the inaugural HFSP Nakasone Award for "his pioneering work on the development of optogenetic methods for studying the function of neuronal networks underlying behavior".

-In 2012, Bamberg, Deisseroth, Hegemann and Georg Nagel were awarded the Zülch Prize by the Max Planck Society, and Miesenböck was awarded the Baillet Latour Health Prize for "having pioneered optogenetic approaches to manipulate neuronal activity and to control animal behaviour."
+In 2012, Bamberg, Deisseroth, Hegemann and Nagel were awarded the Zülch Prize by the Max Planck Society, and Miesenböck was awarded the Baillet Latour Health Prize for "having pioneered optogenetic approaches to manipulate neuronal activity and to control animal behaviour."

 In 2013, Georg Nagel and Hegemann were among those awarded the Louis-Jeantet Prize for Medicine.
 Also that year, year Bamberg, Boyden, Deisseroth, Hegemann, Miesenböck and Georg Nagel were jointly awarded The Brain Prize for "their invention and refinement of optogenetics."

 In 2017, Deisseroth was awarded the Else Kröner Fresenius Research Prize for "his discoveries in optogenetics and hydrogel-tissue chemistry, as well as his research into the neural circuit basis of depression."

 In 2018, the Inamori Foundation presented Deisseroth with the Kyoto Prize for "spearheading optogenetics" and "revolutionizing systems neuroscience research."

 In 2019, Bamberg, Boyden, Deisseroth, Hegemann, Miesenböck and Georg Nagel were awarded the Rumford Prize by the American Academy of Arts and Sciences in recognition of "their extraordinary contributions related to the invention and refinement of optogenetics."

 In 2020, Deisseroth was awarded the Heineken Prize for Medicine from the Royal Netherlands Academy of Arts and Sciences, for developing optogenetics and hydrogel-tissue chemistry.

-In 2020, Miesenböck, Hegemann and Georg Nagel jointly received the Shaw Prize in Life Science and Medicine.
+The same year, Miesenböck, Hegemann and Georg Nagel jointly received the Shaw Prize in Life Science and Medicine.

 In 2021, Hegemann, Deisseroth and Dieter Oesterhelt received the Albert Lasker Award for Basic Medical Research.

+In 2022, Columbia University Irving Medical Center awarded the Louisa Gross Horwitz Prize to Deisseroth, Hegemann and Miesenböck for their research ultimately laying the foundation for the field of optogenetics.